This three-day workshop will help you teach participants how to:

 - Use action planning and analysis tools to help their team perform better

-Price:$600.00 If you are currently resident in South Africa you will need to pay VAT at 14%. *Discount available
+Cost$600.00 If you are currently resident in South Africa you will need to pay VAT at 14%.

 You will spend the first part of the day getting to know participants and discussing what will take place during the workshop.
 Students will also have an opportunity to identify their personal learning objectives.

 - To begin the day, we will look at how changes in organizations have affected teams.